erikcorry/understanding-lisp-1/README.md

 ## crn routine

-Create number is a routine that takes an integer in the accumulator and writes it to a newly allocated integer cell, returning the address of the new cell in the accumulator.
+Create number is a routine that takes an untagged integer in the accumulator and writes it to a newly allocated integer cell, returning the address of the new cell in the accumulator.